Last Modified: 18 Aug 2014

 Weather in Patagonia is unpredictable.
 While this trip only runs during the warmer months of the year, temperatures can fluctuate from 30 to 0 degrees Celsius (86 to 32 Fahrenheit) within a trip or even a day.
 Please make sure you pack enough warm clothing.

 Sleeping bags are not provided on this trip so please bring your own.
 Alternatively you can hire it locally for approximately US$10 a day.
 Please note we can not guarantee sleeping bags will be available.
-A foam camping mattress is provided on this trip but, feel free to bring along your own, should you prefer a more comfortable one (thermarest/inflatable).
+A thermarest/inflatable camping mattress and small pillow are provided on this trip but, feel free to bring along your own, should you prefer increase your comfort.

 IMAGES FROM HOME: